Hands on: Hands on: iPhone 11 review

 Early verdict

-The iPhone XR was, as we said, the underground hit for Apple.
-It took high honors throughout our review process, and while it didn’t perform anywhere near as powerfully as the flagship XS, it stole the show for being a cheaper and highly capable entry into the world of iPhone.
+The iPhone XR was the underground hit for Apple last year.
+It took high honors throughout our review process, and while it didn’t perform anywhere near as powerfully as the flagship XS, it stole the show for being a cheaper and highly capable entry into the iPhone universe.

 Now the iPhone 11 is aiming to repeat that trick - but it doesn’t have a huge number of upgrades to really draw the eye.